w2moon/curld/README.md

 - Maintain directory structure when uploading files
 - Display upload progress and results
 - Support asynchronous operations for better performance
+- Specifically designed for uploading to dufs servers
+- Only supports HTTP PUT method for file uploads

+## Notes

+This tool is primarily designed for uploading directories to dufs servers.
+It uses HTTP PUT method for all file uploads, which is the required method for dufs server operations.